nya3jp/tast/docs/writing_tests.md

 }
 ```

-On the other hand, Tast log messages and error reasons should be capitalized
+On the other hand, log and error messages printed by tests via `testing.State`,
+`testing.ContextLog`, and `testing.ContextLogf` should be capitalized phrases
-phrases without any trailing punctuation:
+without any trailing punctuation:

 ```go
 s.Log("Asking Chrome to log in")